sejoonoh/GTA-Tensor/README.md

 		ex) ./GTA input.txt result/ 10 256 1 1

+**Input tensor must follow tab- or space-separated format (see the demo tensor).
 **It is highly recommended to modify the pre-defined size of tmp and tmp2 in kernel files (src/GTA_GPU_Delta.cl and src/GTA_reconstruction.cl).**
 **For tmp size (must be larger than the tensor rank), 10~25 is recommended.**
 **For tmp2 size (must be larger than the tensor order), 3~10 is recommended.**